sudeepraja/sudeepraja.github.io/_posts/2016-05-19-Random-BST.md

 A very simple Monte Carlo algorithm would be:

 	Create empty tree
-    Randomly shiffle the array elements
+    Randomly shuffle the array elements
     Insert elements in the order in which they appear in the array.